xbill82/luca-marchesini.com/README.md

 Belta is available on [Dafont](http://www.dafont.com/fr/belta.font).

 ##### The Buttons
-For the buttons I rely entirely on Bootsrap's default theme, because it provides beautiful and neat buttons.
+In this case, I rely on Bootsrap's default theme, because it provides beautiful and neat buttons.
-Since the audience of my website is mostly composed by people that aren't very familiar with computers, I needed to prioritize the functional aspect of the buttons over their design (no, my corporate image isn't enforced by fancy button design).
-Standard Bootstrap buttons are used on many sites, which makes them more easily recognizable on the page.
-Also, I needed the call-to-action to be clear, and so it is for those non-flat (slightly skeumorphic) buttons.
+Since the audience of my website is mostly composed by people that aren't very familiar with computers, I have to **prioritize the functional aspect of the buttons over their design** (no, my corporate image isn't enforced by fancy button design).
+Standard Bootstrap buttons are used on many sites, which makes them more **easily recognizable** on the page.
+Also, I needed the **call-to-action** to be clear, and so it is for these non-flat (slightly [skeuomorphic](https://en.wikipedia.org/wiki/Skeuomorph)) buttons.
-Default Bootstrap buttons have neat styles for every state, so that the *click* or *tap* experience is enforced by visual feedback.
+Default Bootstrap buttons have **neat styles for every state**, so that the *click* or *tap* experience is enforced by visual feedback.

-I also wanted to have icons on the buttons.
+I also wanted to have **icons** on the buttons.
 I believe that, when the pixels are available, it is better to enforce the interaction by using both text and icons in buttons.
-The text enforces the discoverability, since the first time you click on a button, you're likely to be interested in the consequence of your action *before* you click.
-The icon enforces user habits, because it makes the button easier to find without reading all the labels.
+The **text enforces the discoverability**, since the first time you click on a button, you're likely to be interested in the consequence of your action *before* you click. **The icon enforces user habits**, because it makes the button easier to find without reading all the labels.
 Obviously, for the icons, I've choosen the awesome [FontAwesome](https://fortawesome.github.io/Font-Awesome/) iconic font.

 ### Marionette.js and the client-side MVC pattern